milesfrain/purescript-book/text/chapter10-new.md

   c :: Number
 }
 ```
-Write a JavaScript function `quadraticRootsImpl` and a wrapper `quadraticRoots :: Quadratic -> Pair Complex` in the `Test.Calculate` module that uses the quadratic formula to find the roots of this polynomial.
+Write a JavaScript function `quadraticRootsImpl` and a wrapper `quadraticRoots :: Quadratic -> Pair Complex` that uses the quadratic formula to find the roots of this polynomial.
 Return the two roots as a `Pair` of `Complex` numbers. *Hint:* Use the `quadraticRoots` wrapper to pass a constructor for `Pair` to `quadraticRootsImpl`.

-Todo - sort pair for test

 ## Using Type Class Member Functions